 - 1 bunch of arugula

-- Prep all of the vegetables while the lentils cook.
-When the lentils are finished cooking, drain them, then put them back in the pot and stir in the onion, garlic and carrots.
+- Prep the onion, garlic, and carrots.
+When the lentils are finished cooking, drain them, then put them back in the pot with the onion, garlic, and carrots.
 Put the lid on for 5 minutes and allow the vegetables to cook slightly in the residual steam.

 - The feta can be mixed into the lentils for leftovers, but don’t serve the leftovers with arugula because it won’t stay crisp.

 - The recipe is scaled to serve 2 to 3 as a complete meal or 4 to 6 as a side dish.
 I usually make a double batch because the leftovers are delicious.
 And it's pretty easy to eat healthy when lunch is already in the fridge!

 - See the section above for details on sprouting the lentils prior to cooking.